lieszkol/november-gallery/README.md

 In the combined gallery, a large image is displayed along with a row of thumbnails.
 First, set your thumbnail size using the inspector let's say to 100.
 Then check the [relevant options available](http://unitegallery.net/index.php?page=default-options) for the combined gallery on the UniteGallery plugin page.
 You can see that the "gallery_width" and "gallery_height" options control the overall size of the gallery.
 So enter something like the following into the *Script options* component option: `gallery_width:900,gallery_height:700,thumb_fixed_size:false`

-The thumbnail size you defined using the inspector will control the size of the generated thumbnails, it will also automatically a.
-You can then override this
+The thumbnail size you defined using the inspector will control the size of the generated thumbnails, it will also automatically add a "thumb_height" option to the gallery.
+You can override this if you wish by manually adding a "thumb_height" option under *Script options*, but this should not be necessary.
+The `thumb_fixed_size:false` setting enables dynamically sized thumbnails.